-New Zealand established a weather and radio station (callsign ZME) at Raoul Island (formerly Sunday Island) in the Kermadecs in 1939.
+New Zealand established a weather and radio station (callsign ZME) at Raoul Island (formerly Sunday Island) in 1939.
+Raoul Island is the largest and northernmost of the main Kermadec Islands.

 Weather observations were transmitted from Raoul Island to New Zealand by radio every three hours, for use in weather forecasting.